Total TimePrep: 1 hour + chilling Bake: 25 min. + cooling

 - In a small bowl, whisk a small amount of hot mixture into egg yolks; return all to pan, whisking constantly.
 Bring to a gentle boil; cook and stir 2 minutes.
 Remove from heat.
 Stir in butter.
 Gently stir in lemon juice.
 Press plastic wrap onto surface of filling; cool slightly.
 Refrigerate until cold.

 - For frosting, in a large bowl, cream butter until fluffy.
-Beat in confectioners' sugar, corn syrup, orange juice, vanilla, orange peel and salt until smooth.
+Beat in confectioners' sugar, corn syrup, orange juice, vanilla, orange zest and salt until smooth.
 Tint orange with yellow and red food coloring.

 - Trim edges of cake; cut crosswise into thirds.
 Place one cake layer on a serving plate; spread with half of the filling.
 Repeat layers.
 Top with remaining cake layer.
 Frost top and sides of cake with frosting.
 Insert lollipops in top for flowers.
 Refrigerate leftovers.
-Yield: 16 servings.

 Beautiful and easy to make.
 I have a really hard time seating with my zester.
 Any ideas?